gruntjs/grunt-docs/Configuring-tasks.md

 [node-glob]: https://github.com/isaacs/node-glob

-While this isn't be a comprehensive tutorial on globbing patterns, know that in a filepath:
+While this isn't a comprehensive tutorial on globbing patterns, know that in a filepath:

 * `*` matches any number of characters, but not `/`
 * `?` matches a single character, but not `/`